Future-Surfer/simple-band-graph-card/README.md

 | `ribbon_styles` | `{}` | Advanced per-slot style overrides. |

 Legacy `top_left`, `top_center`, `top_right`, `bottom_left`, `bottom_center` and `bottom_right` options are still supported, but the `header_*` and `footer_*` names are preferred for new YAML.

+Ribbon slots use a position-aware layout:

+- If only one slot is occupied, it can use the full ribbon width.
+- If left and right are occupied, they split the ribbon between them.
+- If centre is occupied alongside left or right, the centre remains visually centred in the middle column, with a balancing blank column on the opposite side.
+- If all three slots are occupied, each slot uses its own left, centre or right column.

 Supported slot values: